Explore the Traditions Through Our 2023 Literature Information Sessions

 Big Book Step Study

-From October 14, 2023 to February 10, 2024, the Literature Committee of District 6 is presenting an 18 week Big Book Step Study moderated by Carrie B. We are featuring the Large Print Abridged Big Book of Alcoholics Anonymous, but you can follow along with with any Big Book.
+From October 14, 2023 to February 17, 2024, the Literature Committee of District 6 presented an 18 week Big Book Step Study featuring the Large Print Abridged Big Book of Alcoholics Anonymous.

 Panel 73 Literature Information Sessions